 - Tip: My mistakes combined to be worse than the sum of it's parts, I didn't have a demo so I couldn't give review copies to the press (they are well used to putting out an article on a particular date).

-- Story: Even though I had recorded example versions of the script when I showed people around me what I thought was the final version there were more changes to the script.
+- Story: Once I had filmed my part to the camera I thought I was finished and could just edit it all together, however when I showed people they had changes I should make.
 The next day I put on all the same clothes and waited until it was the same time so the lighting would be identical and rerecorded the last take.
 However I left the door open, you wouldn't have though it would change anything but the audio went from sounding like a small cubical to a whole echoey auditorium.
 This took me about 4 days of audio editing to make it sound like it was still one cut.